Find audio versions of Sightline articles on any of your favorite podcast platforms, including Spotify, Google, and Apple.

 Allow apartments in more places

-The catch is that Seattle’s apartment zoning is confined to a small fraction (about 13 percent) of its residential land, located almost entirely in designated urban centers and villages and along arterial streets.
+The catch is that Seattle’s zoning for larger apartments is confined to a small fraction (about 13 percent, not including lowrise zones) of its residential land, located almost entirely in designated urban centers and villages and along arterial streets.
 Seattle’s booming growth and robust job creation has rendered that 30-year-old strategy of confinement insufficient for meeting the city’s housing needs.
 Furthermore, the city’s own study concluded this “urban village” strategy has exacerbated racial segregation and inequity.

 Draft Seattle Comprehensive Plan future land use map and legend showing locations of newly designated neighborhood centers (faded light blue) and other types of centers.
 Source: City of Seattle.